rargo/vim-hex-rework/README.md

 - Modify '00' to 'ee'： `bbcc 3839 3637 abed ff 3839 eeee eeee`

 Execute 'Hexrework' command, 'Hexrework' command will modify the whole buffer's content to match with xxd format.
-Save the file, then the binary file is update accordingly.
+Save the file, then the binary file is updated accordingly.

 Editing rules:

-1. Keep the address part origin format, that is 8 bytes character plus a ':',  the address content is not matter, Hexrework will recalculate the right address.
+1. Keep the address part original format, that is 8 bytes character plus a ':',  the address content does not matter, Hexrework will recalculate the right address.

-2. The hex string part cann't not be even number characters, and cann't not be divided by two space and more, becase two space is used for detect the comment part.
+2. The hex string part can't not be odd number characters, and can't not be separated by two space and more, because two space is used for detect the comment part.
 One space or no space between characters are accepted, like below:

 ```
 aabbcc 3839 3637